Actionable messages in Outlook and Office 365 Groups

 Accessing Office 365 Connectors from Outlook

 Office 365 Connectors are available for both the inbox and Groups for any Office 365 Mail user.
-Connectors can be managed in either Outlook on the web or Outlook 2016 for Windows.
+Connectors can be managed in either Outlook on the web, or Outlook 2016 or later for Windows.

 Accessing connectors in Outlook on the web